jkk-python-projects/pong/README.md

 ## License

-The code in this repository is not explicitly licensed, so standard copyright laws apply.
+The code in this repository is not explicitly licensed, so standard right laws apply.